wp-plugins/linkxlcom/readme.txt

 Tested up to: 3.0
 Stable tag: 2.5

-Use the LinkXL plugin to monetize your blog by selling contextual links, automatically.
-Simply install the plugin, approve the ads and collect your money!
+LinkXL is a fully-automated text links marketplace.
+Use the LinkXL plugin to monetize your site by selling contextual links, automatically.

 == Description ==

-LinkXL enables you to monetize your blog, automatically.
+LinkXL is a fully-automated text links marketplace.
+It enables you to monetize your site, automatically.
 Once you install the plugin, we handle the rest!
 LinkXL has relationships with digital agencies, large corporations and other link building companies who are looking for find high-quality and relevant ads for their clients' goods and services.
+Learn more at http://linkxl.com/

 == Installation ==